digitalocean/container-blueprints/DOKS-CI-CD/README.md

 The manifest has the following keys:

-- `spec.acme.privateKeySecretRef.name` - defines the unique name given to the private key of the TLS certificate.
+- `spec.acme.privateKeySecretRef.name` - Specifies the unique name given to the private key of the TLS certificate.
-- `spec.acme.server` - Let's Encrypt server endpoint used to issue certificates.
+- `spec.acme.server` - Specifies the Let's Encrypt server endpoint used to issue certificates.
-- `spec.acme.solvers` - defines ACME client challenge type and what ingress class to use.
+- `spec.acme.solvers` - Specifies the ACME client challenge type and what ingress class to use.
 The above configuration uses the HTTP-01 challenge, and Knative Kourier ingress controller.

 Apply the Knative ClusterIssuer manifest using `kubectl`: